WILMINGTON -- Dinner, dessert and music, anyone?

 Tickets for dinner cost $10 for an individual and $25 maximum for a family.
 Donations will be accepted for the concert and dessert.

 Soups available during the event include Folly Food's clam chowder, Dot's Restaurant's tomato and cheddar, Sandy Wirstrom's lentil soup, Betty Appel's Hamburg soup, Irma Bartlett's clam chowder and the Matterhorn Inn's pickle soup.
-Various types of breads will also be served.

 Volunteers from the pantry solicited local artisans so that bowls can be taken home.
 The items were donated by Will Finkel, John McLeod, Karen Horten, Twin Valley High School and Twice Blessed thrift store.